sagemath/p_group_cohomology/src/doc/source/index.rst

 The `Small Groups <http://www-public.tu-bs.de:8080/~hubesche/small.html>`_ library of Hans Ulrich Besche, Bettina Eick and Eamonn O'Brien is used at run-time.
-Thus, to use our cohomology software, you need to have it in your copy of Sage.
-You can install it by
+The default way of installing it into SageMath's version of GAP by
 ::

     sage -i database_gap